-Availability is one pillar of the Information Security; it defines itself as the capability of being accessed by legit users when needed.
+Availability is one pillar of Information Security; it defines itself as the capability of being accessed by legit users when needed.
 On the other hand, we have DoS attacks which attack an asset availability.
-A successful DoS attack is the one that will not let a user access an asset when needed.
+A successful DoS attack will not let a user access an asset when needed.

 Exposures to DoS attacks are not the easiest to discover; a vulnerability scan will not report them.
 A successful DoS attack does not always exploit a vulnerability.
 DoS attacks are discovered easily by seasoned security practitioners.
-For example, an attacker could send millions of HTTP request to a valid URL in a given website.
-The HTTP request could be totally valid and legit, but what it makes it an attack is the excess of it.
+For example, an attacker could send millions of HTTP requests to a valid URL on a given website.
+The HTTP request could be valid and legitimate, but what makes it an attack is the excess of it.
 The HTTP server cannot handle it, therefore when a legit user tries to access it, he will fail; the HTTP server is too busy.

 There could be many kinds of DoS attacks.
 This article will prevent the following:

-• When an attacker request too many times different URL's; each individual type of request may no be considered an attack, but the sum of them it is.
+• When an attacker requests too many times different URLs; each type of request may not be considered an attack, but the sum of them it is.

 Software Requirements